 The interactive elements of the Charlotte's Web Flashlight Readers activity and the lessons in this teaching guide build and reinforce readers' vocabulary and comprehension skills.

 Comic strips often express messages or provide brief glances of events or stories.
 Key elements of a comic strip include character, setting, and plot — all conveyed in a few frames through a combination of pictures, captions, and dialogue.
 Due to its condensed format, a comic strip highlights only the most important elements of its targeted topic.
-In this session, students will use character, setting, and plot to retell and make up their own version of story events using a comic strip format.

 - Analyze comic strips to identify characters, setting, dialogue, and plot

 - Create or reconstruct a sequence of events from the story